Space48/magento2-code-quality/README.md

 ```shell
 make precommit
 ```

+### Usage on other projects

+Run `vendor/bin/grumphp git:init` to add githook
+Grumphp will sniff your code on any git commit

 ### Ignoring Rules
 in the linters output you will see hints with rule names being violated.
 If for some reason you can not fix violated rule